-NCAR has announced that Hewlett Packard Enterprise (HPE) will build the next supercomputer to be installed at the NCAR-Wyoming Supercomputing Center in Cheyenne, Wyoming.
+NCAR has announced that Hewlett Packard Enterprise (HPE) will build "Derecho" the next supercomputer to be installed at the NCAR-Wyoming Supercomputing Center in Cheyenne, Wyoming.

-The HPE Cray EX cluster – to be named "Derecho" – will be delivered in the fall of 2021 and will become operational in early 2022.
+The HPE Cray EX cluster will be delivered in the fall of 2021 and become operational in early 2022.
 The 19.87-petaflops system is expected to deliver about 3.5 times the scientific throughput of the current Cheyenne supercomputer.
 The new system will get 20% of its sustained computing capability from graphics processing units (GPUs), with the remainder coming from traditional central processing units (CPUs).

 The NCAR Campaign Storage file system is intended for use by the NCAR labs and universities as space for storing project data on publication timescales.
 The disk-based system has a five-year data-retention policy.